pints-team/pints/CONTRIBUTING.md

 If you'd like to contribute to Pints (thanks!), please have a look at the [guidelines below](#workflow).

-If you're already familiar with our workflow, maybe have a quick look at the [pre-commit checks](#pre-commit-checks):
+If you're already familiar with our workflow, maybe have a quick look at the [pre-commit checks](#pre-commit-checks) directly below.

 ## Pre-commit checks